Devconeta/CONSUMABLE/README.md

 }
 ```

-The public part of the secrets is super-efficiently compressed into the Consumable contracts via Merkle Trees and verified at the consumption execution using OpenZeppelin's MerkleProof library.\
+The public part of the secrets is then efficiently compressed into the Consumable interfaced contracts using Merkle-Trees and verified during execution.

 &nbsp;